-- 53. If at any point you wish to change your programme, or withdraw permanently or temporarily after the Cooling-Off Period, please ensure you speak with the Academic Hive staff. - 54.
-Fees may still be payable for all or part of the academic year as detailed in the Student Fee and Debt Management Policy. - 55.
-Please be aware that if you defer or temporarily withdraw from a programme, we cannot guarantee that the terms and conditions, programme, modules, fees, bursaries, scholarships, or costs applicable at the time of your deferral or withdrawal will be the same as those applying at the time of any subsequent registration (or as the case may be reregistration) to continue your studies.
+- 60.If at any point you wish to change your programme, or withdraw permanently or temporarily after the Cooling-Off Period, please ensure you speak with the Surrey Support Team (support.surrey.ac.uk) - 61.
+Fees may still be payable for all or part of the academic year as detailed in the Student Fee and Debt Management Policy. - 62.
+Please be aware that if you defer or temporarily withdraw from a programme, we cannot guarantee that the terms and conditions, programme, modules, fees, bursaries, scholarships, or costs applicable at the time of your deferral or withdrawal will be the same as those applying at the time of any subsequent registration (or as the case may be re-registration) to continue your studies.
 Furthermore, one or more of the documents referred to below under "Registration" may have been amended since the time of any previous registration and the latest versions of such documents will apply (including, for example, the University Charter, Statutes, Ordinances, Quality Framework (which includes Academic and Student Regulations and Procedures and Codes of practice), and Policies of the University).
 You may be required to enter into a new contract to continue your studies, which may have different terms and conditions to those contained in this Contract.